info-beamer/package-livestream/README.md

 Alternatively you can visit the device detail page for any of your devices and use the [remote control interface](https://info-beamer.com/blog/introducing-device-remote-control-interfaces) to trigger `Channel Up` or `Channel Down` events.
 This allows you to switch channels from remote.

+## Updates

+### Version sl-965c375

+Updated bundled streamlink to 965c375.
+This fixes problems with YouTube livestreams.